Belmont County boy’s wish comes true at Easter egg hunt

-BELMONT COUNTY, OHIO (WTRF)– Families gathered for the 3rd annual Ohio Valley Easter Egg Hunt on Saturday.
+BELMONT COUNTY, OHIO (WTRF)– Families gathered for the third annual Ohio Valley Easter Egg Hunt in St. Clairsville on Saturday.

-At the Red Devil’s stadium over 1,500 kids enjoyed egg-tastic games, treats, prizes, and even got to meet the Easter Bunny himself.
+At the Red Devils stadium, over 1,200 people enjoyed egg-tastic games, treats, prizes, and even got to meet the Easter Bunny himself.

-You can’t forget about the parents, over 700 adults registered and took part in the adult hunt for charity.
+You can’t forget about the parents: there was also an adult hunt for charity.

 All the proceeds from the event went to benefit A Special Wish Foundation.